Kai-Pendleton/Final-325Bot/README.md

 Line 3: GUILDID=(Server ID)

-Invite the bot to your server, deploy the slash commands by running "node deploy-commands.js", then run the bot using "node ." and set the class template and optional channels template with /settemplate.
-Create base role that all student roles will use, do not use keyword "student" for the base role name. ( (Ex) template Student) This will cause base role to be sorted with all other student roles.
+Invite the bot to your server, deploy the slash commands by running "node deploy-commands.js", then run the bot using "node ." and set the class template, optional channels template, and template role with /settemplate.
+The template role should have all of the permissions a normal student would have for all of the template channels.
+Do not use "Student" in the template role name (Ex. template Student).
+This will cause it to be sorted with all the other student roles.
 Now the bot is set up!